 In 2005, The PhD Project once a program of the KPMG Foundation, became a separate 501(c)(3) with the KPMG Foundation remaining as the primary funder and administrator.
 The Project receives additional funding from many other prominent corporations In addition, we receive significant funding from the academic community including both doctoral and non-doctoral granting institutions.

-A significantly larger pool of highly qualified African-Americans, Hispanic-Americans, and Native Americans for positions in management.
+A significantly larger talent pipeline of African-Americans, Hispanic-Americans and Native Americans for business leadership positions.

 OBJECTIVESTo inform and educate minorities about all aspects of a business doctoral program, and encourage them to follow their dream of becoming a professor;